hydrostack/hydro/docs/content/features/binding.md

 # Binding

 You can bind your component's properties to any input/select/textarea element by using `hydro-bind`.
-It will synchronize the client value with server value on element's `change` event (soon more events supported).
+It will synchronize the client value with server value on the chosen event (`change` as default).

 Example: